bandundu/email-archiver/README.md

   </a>
 </p>

-**This project is currently in early development, and things may break unexpectedly.
-It also lacks proper authentication.**
+**This project is currently in early development, and things may break unexpectedly.**

 # Briefbox